America at war! (1941– ) (Part 1)

 After overriding Mr. Roosevelt’s express wish by voting to divide authority over farm prices between Secretary of Agriculture Claude R. Wickard and Price Administrator Leon Henderson, the farm bloc wrote two additional farm provisions into the bill today.

-The estimate that the O’Mahoney Amendment would mean a farm price increase of approximately 25% from the prevailing rates of Dec.
-10 came from Senator Prentiss M. Brown (D-MI), floor manager for the bill.
+The estimate that the O’Mahoney amendment would mean a farm price increase of approximately 25 percent from the prevailing rates of December 10 came from Sen. Prentiss M. Brown, D-Michigan, floor manager for the bill.

 Provides licensing